jundalisay/spblist/content/en/bio/solutions/covid.md

 - Certain forest territory, specifically in Brazil, Africa, and Indonesia would be demarcated as off-limits to humans or 'embargoed'
 - Reforestation* would also be done in order to recover the space lost.
 This represents the reparations.

-> *Reforestation also has a double purpose of reducing greenhouse gases.
+{{< n n="Reforestation and afforestation also have a double purpose of reducing greenhouse gases.
 This makes it a more sustainable solution to expensive green energy spending which really benefits financiers and engineering companies.
 Planting trees can be done by anyone.
-In addition, a grown tree can support itself and work to suck CO2 for free, solving Covid, drought, floods and supertyphoons at far less cost than an expensive solar panel that doesn't work 24/7
+In addition, a grown tree can support itself and work to suck CO2 for free, solving Covid, drought, floods and supertyphoons at far less cost than an expensive solar panel that doesn't work 24/7" >}}

 Those countries will complain that such a treaty will destroy jobs and will be impossible to enforce.
 To address this, the treaty should be enforced by NATO which can be re-purposed to fight environmental destruction, in addition to its original role of fighting Communism and terrorism.